Thymus Cancer Overview

 Cancer is made of changed cells that grow out of control.
 The changed (abnormal) cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
 And they can spread to other parts of the body.
 This is called metastasis.

 The thymus is a small organ in the front part of your chest under the top part of the breastbone.
+It’s an important part of your immune system.
 The thymus makes white blood cells called lymphocytes.
-It’s an important part of your immune system.
+They protect you against viral and bacterial infections.

 Thymus cancer is a rare cancer that starts in the cells that make up the thymus.
 There are 2 main types of thymus tumors: